 A. There is no earliest date for absent active duty military and overseas electors to request absentee ballots.
-An absentee request via a Federal Post Card Application is good for all eligible elections in the calendar year in which the application is made.
+An absentee request via a Federal Post Card Application is good for all eligible elections through the calendar year following the year in which it is requested.

 Q. What should I do if I am not sure that my absentee ballot will reach me or that my voted ballot will reach the election administrator on time?

 A. You can vote using the Secretary of State’s Electronic Absentee System (EAS) by going to https://www.vote4montana.us.
 Or, you can choose to contact your county election administrator for information or vote a Federal Write-In Absentee Ballot, which will be counted if your regular absentee ballot is not received in time.
 If you choose the Federal Write-In Absentee Ballot option, as long as you send your Federal Write-in Absentee Ballot on or before election day and your county election administrator receives it within 6 days of the election, it will be counted.

 Q. What kind of elections can be conducted by mail ballot?

 A. Generally, any municipal (city or town) election or district election (school, fire, water and sewer, etc.) can be conducted by mail ballot, if agreed to by the governing body.

 Elections that cannot currently be conducted by mail ballot include any regularly scheduled federal, state, or county elections; any special federal or state elections, unless authorized by the Legislature; or any regularly scheduled or special elections when another election in the political subdivision is taking place at the polls on the same day.

 Q. How is a mail ballot election different than a non-mail ballot election?